WICG/attribution-reporting-api/EVENT.md

 ### Data Encoding

-The source event id and trigger data should be specified in a way that is amenable to the privacy assurances a browser wants to provide (i.e. the number of distinct data states supported).
+The trigger data should be specified in a way that is amenable to the privacy assurances a browser wants to provide (i.e. the number of distinct data states supported).